-The implementation for the spellfix1 virtual table is held in the canonical SQLite source tree in the file src/test_spellfix1.c.
+The implementation for the spellfix1 virtual table is held in the SQLite source tree in the miscellaneous extensions folder and in particular in the file ext/misc/spellfix1.c.
 The spellfix1 virtual table is not included in the SQLite amalgamation and is not a part of any standard SQLite build.
-Applications that want to make use of spellfix1 should obtain a copy of the src/test_spellfix1.c source file and compile it as a shared library or DLL.
-Then use the sqlite3_load_extension() interface at run-time to load this extension into the application.
+It is a loadable extension.

-Once the extension is loaded, an instance of the spellfix1 virtual table is created like this:
+Once the spellfix1 extension is loaded, an instance of the spellfix1 virtual table is created like this: